wallmar/millionenshow/README.md

 # Millionenshow
-A funny quizapp designed for a birthday party
+A funny quizapp designed for a birthday party based on JavaScript

 ## Commands
 * `npm install` to install all dependencies